 This isn’t your run-of-the-mill “medical marijuana” bill – that’s already legal in CA. If approved by voters, the bill would:

 allow anyone over 21 to possess or grow marijuana for personal use.
-It would allow each local government to decide whether to tax and regulate marijuana sales.
+It would allow each local government to decide whether to tax and regulate marijuana and pure cbd oil tincture sales.

 Any honest person reading the Constitution through the intent and understanding of the founders would recognize that the federal government has no delegated power to be involved in the marijuana issue, in any way.